Craig Goodwin: International career

 On 7 March 2012, Goodwin was selected to represent the Australia Olympic football team in an Asian Olympic Qualifier match against Iraq.

 Goodwin made his international debut for Australia on 26 July 2013, coming on as a late substitute in a loss to Japan at the 2013 EAFF East Asian Cup.
 He started the next match of the tournament, playing a full game in a 4–3 loss to China.

 On 27 January 2022, he scored his first international goal against Vietnam in the 2022 FIFA World Cup qualification as Australia won 4–0 in Melbourne.

 He was named in Australia's squad for the 2022 FIFA World Cup in November 2022.
 On 22 November 2022, Goodwin scored his second international goal and Australia's first World Cup goal from open play since the 2014 World Cup, in a 1–4 loss against France.
-In the last sixteen, his deflected strike, ultimately credited as an Argentine own goal, halved the deficit in a 1–2 loss against eventual champions Argentina in Australia's round of 16 match.
+In the last sixteen, his deflected strike, ultimately credited as an Argentine own goal by Enzo Fernández, halved the deficit in a 1–2 loss against eventual champions Argentina in Australia's round of 16 match.
+Strikes from Julian Alvarez and Lionel Messi stuck the blows against Goodwin's side.

+Goodwin was again selected in Graham Arnold's squad for the 2023 AFC Asian Cup in Qatar, which was moved to 2024.
+Goodwin played a practice match against Bahrain and also played in Australia's opening match of the tournament against India, but was substituted off in both matches since he was carrying a minor injury.
+Goodwin returned to the field as a substitute in the Round of 16 match against Indonesia and scored a goal and assisted Harry Souttar in an impressive performance off the bench.
+Goodwin scored the opening goal of the quarter-final against South Korea, but the Socceroos were knocked out of the tournament in extra time.
+Goodwin's two goals of the tournament equaled the tallies of teammates Jackson Irvine and Martin Boyle and he was rewarded with an exclusive selection in the Team of the Tournament.

+Goodwin scored his first international brace against Lebanon in Canberra during the 2026 World Cup qualifiers in March 2024.
+He then scored from outside the box against China in the third round of qualification, assisted by standing captain Jackson Irvine.
+The Adelaide Oval match was the first time he had represented the national team in his home town.